Ask Paul: How can we pay less interest on our mortgage?

 If so, what impact will that have on our HECS repayments this and next financial year as we both have HECS debt and I already salary sacrifice due to my profession (non-profit health care).

 As our mortgage will be roughly $420,000 (about $900 a fortnight) to begin with, what is the most beneficial way to recycle this loan into tax-deductible debt while minimising the duration of, and interest payable on, our mortgage? - Angus

 A. Great news, Angus!
-The major problem I have is that this is the August issue of Money magazine and we are past the June 30 end of the financial year.
-So let’s focus on what might lie ahead.
+The major problem I have is that we are past the June 30 end of the financial year.
+So let's focus on what might lie ahead.